-To make this sauce you need an equal amount of butter or olive oil and flour which is made into a roux and then milk is added and flavoured with nutmeg.
+To make this sauce you need an equal amount of butter or olive oil and flour (in weight) which is made into a roux and then milk is added and flavoured with nutmeg.

-The addition of eggs should be added carefully so as not to cook the eggs.
+The addition of eggs should be added carefully so as not to curdle the eggs.
 They are whisked separately and added a little at a time, whisking continuously until they are incorporated.